 The UAE is seeking to improve financial compliance procedures, particularly in the wake of the New York September 11 attacks which revealed terrorists were using the UAE, especially Dubai, as a financial and logistics hub.

 The new measures, expected to be announced later this week, require banks to carry out more due diligence on prospective customers - practices already carried out by international banks in the UAE but which are still ignored by some local and regional institutions, the newspaper said.

-The new regulations include five amendments to the original 2000 law, the FT said.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The new regulations include five amendments to the original 2000 law, the FT said.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.